Signs Of Separation Anxiety In Cats & How To Treat It

 Much like dogs, separation anxiety in cats develops when they grow overly attached to you.
 Because you’re their primary caregiver, you’re their source of warmth, food, shelter, and love.
 So they feel distressed and anxious when you leave them alone.
 This anxiety stems from your cat’s fear that you’ll abandon them or never return.

-Not all cats develop separation anxiety.
+Do all cats develop separation anxiety?
+Not necessarily.
 But some might be more prone to it because of their temperament and past experiences.1 For example, your cat might be more vulnerable if they’re:

-Cats are naturally curious and playful animals.
-So they need an enriching environment to stay physically and mentally healthy.
-If they’re alone indoors all day, the lack of stimulation can cause your cat to feel bored, frustrated, and even anxious.
+A lack of stimulation can cause your cat to feel bored, frustrated, or anxious.
 So it might lead them to get up to some mischief just to get some attention from you.

 Signs of separation anxiety in cats